-The Tax Sale listing is published with Intermountain Commercial Record four weeks before the date of the Tax Sale and is updated weekly.
+The Tax Sale listing will be published four weeks before the date of the Tax Sale and is updated weekly.

 Also please see the Current Tax Sale List.

-No, but an authorized agent can bid for you as long as the agent has filled out a registration form.
+No, but an authorized agent can bid for you as long as the agent has registered.